ivujevic/fast_alignment/Readme.md

 not just type `make packages` and it will prompt you for install.

 Also, need to have SSE4.1 or higher.
-If AVX2 is available second step will consume two times more sequences and will therefore work two times faster.
+If AVX2 is available the second step will consume two times more sequences and will therefore work two times faster.
 In the second step we use https://github.com/Martinsos/opal

 ### How to build?